 Investments shall be decided and placed by the Responsible Financial Officer having used due diligence including as a minimum finance search engines and ratings agencies.

-Where possible, this shall be under the oversight of a Banking and Investments Working Party which shall consist of two members of the Finance & Policy Committee
+Where possible, this shall be under the oversight of the Finance & Policy Committee

-The actual movement of money shall be by two of the authorised signatories.
+The actual movement of money shall be by two of the authorised signatories, one of which must be a Councillor.

 The procedure for undertaking investments, considering the need for timely and speedy placing of deals) shall be documented by the Responsible Financial Officer and approved by the Finance & Policy Committee before any investments are placed.

-The Responsible Financial Officer shall review credit ratings of organisations in which the Council holds investments on a quarterly basis.
-Should the credit rating of an organisation fall below that specified under 3.6, the Responsible Financial Officer shall consult the Banking and Investments working group and take the appropriate action.
-For example, explore moving funds to a high credit rating company.

 REVISION